 Several years ago when I was running continuing education programs in business at NYU, two faculty members approached me about creating a program in coaching.
 As an intrapreneur, I championed the program and also took the classes.
-Coaching is a very valuable skill set, so as an entrepreneur, I’ve benefited from having coaches to hold me accountable, set and keep goals for starting a business and running it.
+Coaching is a very valuable skill set, so as an entrepreneur, I’ve benefited from having coaches to hold me accountable, set and keep goals for starting and running a business.

 I’ve been out of the “business” of coaching for a while, but I asked one of my former classmates, who has since taught in the NYU program about the best way to find a coach.
 Cindy Cornell, Principal of the Hoshin Group, told me that, these days, coaching can mean different things to different people.